orsonteodoro/gcf2/README.md

 computer is always on or starts to delay.
 When it reaches the level in a period of time it will recommend applying makeopts-swappy.conf to the package.
-One way to measure ahead of time is to calculate the typical total RSS load in GiB when not emerging subtracted by the RAM.
+One way to measure ahead of time is to calculate the typical total RSS load in GiB when not emerging subtract it out of RAM.
 The one-liner is provided in make.conf.
 * MPROCS -- The number of compiler/linker processes per CPU core
 * NCORES -- The number of CPU Cores